University of the District of Columbia logo

 About University of the District of Columbia

-UDC offers a comprehensive range of academic programs designed to meet the needs of a dynamic workforce and an ever-changing world.
-From workforce and certificate programs to associate, baccalaureate, master's, professional, and doctoral degrees, students can choose from a robust array of disciplines.
-Academic strengths are found across its specialized schools, including the College of Arts and Sciences, the School of Engineering and Applied Sciences, the School of Business and Public Administration, and the forward-thinking College of Agriculture, Urban Sustainability and Environmental Sciences.
+Today, UDC offers an expansive array of academic programs designed to prepare students for the future.
+From workforce and certificate programs to associate, baccalaureate, master's, professional, and doctoral degrees, students can find their path in diverse fields across its College of Arts and Sciences, School of Engineering and Applied Sciences, School of Business and Public Administration, and the unique College of Agriculture, Urban Sustainability and Environmental Sciences.
+With its main campus at Van Ness and additional sites throughout D.C. and Maryland, UDC provides a dynamic urban learning experience within the nation's capital, enriching the lives of its 4,202 students and the wider community.

 Key Highlights